jon-harper/OmniBox/docs/support/panel_mounts.md

 ### :material-alpha-p-box: :material-alpha-f-box-outline: Front Panels

 The front panel is long and slim and can be used for mounting small hardware ports.
 The most common examples are SD Card extensions and USB extensions.
-You can find these files in the [Panels/Front Panel][8] git folder.
+You can find these files in the [`Panels/Front Panel`][git_front_panel] git folder.

 The example below has a Micro SD extension and USB-C extension with slat-style vents.

 ![front panel example](../img/gallery_0.9.7/front_panel.png)

+### :material-alpha-p-box: :material-alpha-s-box-outline: Side Panels

+Introduced in version 0.9.9, the side panel replaces the old Unused CPU Cover.
+Side panels can be used for mounting a single 40mm fan, panel mounted connectors, or keystone jacks.

+Files for the side panel can be found in the [`Panels/Side Panel`][git_side_panel] git folder.

 ### :material-alpha-p-box: :material-alpha-r-box-outline: Rear Panels

 Rear Panels are the most customizable part of OmniBox.
 They can mount connectors and fans and modified to suit each end user.
-There are also a number of generic templates available in the [Panels/Rear Panel][7] git folder.
+There are also a number of generic templates available in the [`Panels/Rear Panel`][git_rear_panel] git folder.

 This rear panel uses Molex Micro Fit 3 connectors.
 In addition, it has a cutout for a 60mm fan and USB-C extension.